gibsjose/Install/README.md

 The primary motivation for this project is to reduce the normal frustration of reinstalling all of your software and command line tools every time OS X is updated and a clean-install is performed.

-## Usage
+## Setup
-To run, simply overwrite `brew-taps.txt`, `brew-formulae.txt`, and `brew-casks.txt` with your own formulae and casks lists.
+To setup the script, simply overwrite `brew-taps.txt`, `brew-formulae.txt`, and `brew-casks.txt` with your own tap, formula, and cask lists.

-If you would like to generate a list of installed brew taps, formulae, and casks on an existing machine, simply run:
+If you would like to generate a list of installed taps, formulae, and casks on an existing machine, simply run:

 ```bash
 brew tap > brew-taps.txt